Last updated: August 16th, 2023

 Unlike the Xiaomi conglomerate, Niu is a smaller and totally transportation-focused company.
 They’re mostly known for Vespa-style electric scooters and mopeds, but are also carving out a place in the electric kick scooter market.

-Another angle: related products and services
+Another angle: related products & services

 I’m personally bullish on the electric scooter market and believe many companies will succeed.
 Many will also fail spectacularly.